GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

         END APPLICATION mysql_to_spanner_initial_load;

-2. Login to striim web ui.
-If needed, visit [deployment manager page](https://console.cloud.google.com/dm/deployments) access striim web ui link and credentials.
+2. Login to Striim web UI.
+If needed, visit [deployment manager page](https://console.cloud.google.com/dm/deployments) to access Striim URL and credentials.
 3. Click on Apps > + Add App (on top right).
 4. Click import existing app and choose the mysql_to_spanner_initial_load.tql created in step 1.
 And click import.
-5. In the workflow, replace Primary_IP with MySQL’s ip address.
-Click mysql_dbreader component and change the Primary_IP in the right window showing connection url (screenshot below).
-And click save
+5. In the workflow, replace _Primary_IP_ with Cloud SQL for MySQL’s IP address.
+Click on mysql_dbreader adaptor and replace the Primary_IP in the Connection URL field (screenshot below).
+And click save.
 ![initial load](4_striim_initial_load.png)

+6. Deploy the application.
-6. Created > Deploy App > Deploy
+Created > Deploy App > Deploy
 ![initial load deploy](5_striim_deploy.png)

+7. Start the application
-7. Deploy > Start App.
+Deploy > Start App.
-8. You will soon observe rows flowing through striim and data being inserted inside the cloud spanner.
+8. You should see rows being replicated through Striim and inserted to Cloud Spanner.
-9. On spanner gui verify that rows have been written with bit reversed id values.
+9. On Cloud Spanner UI verify that rows have been written with bit reversed id values.
 ![initial complete](6_spanner_il_complete.png)

 ### Create continuous replication (CDC) pipeline
-Once initial load is complete, then using CDC pipeline you can keep replicating the new changes into Spanner.
+Once initial load is complete, you can deploy a CDC pipeline to continuously replicate any new changes into Cloud Spanner after the initial load job was started .
-Keeping MySQL and Spanner in sync.
-It reads data from mysql's binary logs using Striim's MysqlReader component.
+This keeps Cloud SQL for MySQL and Spanner in sync while the CDC application is running.
+It reads data from Cloud SQL for MySQL's binary logs using Striim's MysqlReader adapter.

-In production you would use `StartTimestamp` property to specify binary log position (i.e. time at which initial load started).
+In production you would use `StartTimestamp` property to specify binary log position (i.e. timestamp at which initial load was started) from which the CDC application should start replicating.
-Also, you might like to create a `CheckpointTable` so that [striim can recover](https://www.striim.com/docs/en/spanner-writer.html) from a crash.
+You should also create a [Checkpoint table](https://www.striim.com/docs/en/spanner-writer.html) so that Striim can recover from a failure.
 However these concepts are out of scope for this tutorial.

-1. Similar to previous, import below code for CDC Pipeline and change Primary_IP with mysql’s ip.
-Then deploy and start the app.
+1. Similar to initial load application, import the following code for CDC pipeline and change Primary_IP with Cloud SQL for MySQL’s IP address.
+Then deploy and start the application.

         drop APPLICATION mysql_to_spanner_cdc CASCADE;